 Ingredients

 - Pork: Pork is king in Puerto Rico, at least for this humble Puerto Rican cook.
-I used a mixture of pork loin and country-style ribs.
+To make this recipe I used a mixture of pork loin and country-style ribs.
 The reason is that the pork loin is a leaner cut, mostly muscle.
 Whereas the country-style ribs, although there are no bones, the meat does have a good amount of fat and grizzle.
 This combination helps to balance the number of fatty pieces to the amount of lean.

 - Other meats: You can make pinchos out of any meat you desire.
 Chicken is the next popular choice, but lamb pinchos would also work.